Sean Green (baseball): New York Mets

 On December 10, 2008, Green was sent to the New York Mets as a part of a 12-player, 3-team trade that sent reliever J.J.
 Putz to New York.

 Despite hype for Green, he struggled in his first year and was eventually demoted to the Mets minor league, AAA affiliate.
 He would eventually make it back and provided the Mets with 79 relief appearances despite having an ERA of 4.52.

 In early April 2010, Green was given the final bullpen spot but he was put on the DL with a broken rib.
 It was reported that Green has recovered from the injury but was still rehabilitating in the minors.
 Green returned to the Mets on September 6, 2010, as part of the Mets September callups.

 On December 3, 2010, the Mets non-tendered Green, making him a free agent.

 Milwaukee Brewers

 On December 22, 2010, Green signed a non-guaranteed one-year contract worth $875,000 with the Milwaukee Brewers.
 He was designated for assignment on May 17, 2011.
+He became a free agent following the season on November 2.

 Texas Rangers

-Green signed a minor league contract with the Texas Rangers on January 23, 2012.
+On January 10, 2012, Green signed a minor league contract with the Texas Rangers.
 He also received an invitation to spring training.
-Green allowed 21 runs in 27.1 innings at the AAA level for the Rangers, he was subsequently released.
+Green allowed 21 runs in 27.1 innings at the AAA level for the Rangers, he was subsequently released on June 3.

+Somerset Patriots

+On July 3, 2012, Green signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+He retired on August 25.
+In 12 games (10 starts) he tossed 65 innings going 4–6 with a 4.15 ERA with 52 strikeouts also throwing 3 complete games and one shutout.